epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 > -> ```/common/scripts/fix-mesos-cluster.sh --reset, then ./setup.sh ```

-See documentation folder on Github for a few specific fixes.
+The documentation folder on Github contains a few specific fixes.